surtarso/ASAPCabinetFE/UserManual.md

 >[!IMPORTANT]
 >While this feature is enabled, manual positioning is disabled.

+>[!WARNING]
+>In Hyprland, positioning will be handled by Hyprland's window rules.

 ## Adding Your Own Previews

 The app enhances your table browse experience with pictures or videos.
 You can easily add your own custom previews!